ucsb-int15/s19/_info/syllabus.md

 ## Labs
 Weekly labs are a required part of the course and should be submitted during your lab session.
 To receive credit, you must attend lab, work on the lab assignment until you're finished or the lab period is over, and get checked off by a TA.
 Labs will be released on Wednesday night.
 If you cannot attend lab physically, you may complete a lab assignment remotely, but you must complete it by Friday at 5pm to receive credit.
 Note that if you attend lab, you can still get credit even if you don't finish all of the lab problems.
 However, if you choose to work remotely, you must finish the entire lab to receive credit.
 Each person must submit each lab independently, but you are welcome to collaborate with other students in your lab room.

-## Exams
-Instead of a midterm and a final exam, we will have two exams during the quarter with the final project at the end.
+## Midterm Exam, **May 3, 2019**
 Unless you have accommodations as determined by the university and approved by the instructor, you must take the exams at the dates and times provided here.
 Please check your course schedule and make sure that you have no conflicts with these exams.
 If you have a conflict with either exam, please post a private note on Piazza visible to Instructors **before the end of the third week of classes**.

+## Final Project

+More information will be provided later in the class.
+Due June 12, 2019.

 ## Late Submission
 Late submissions of labs will not be accepted under any circumstances.
 The same goes for homework, unless you have relevant DSP accommodations and you contact us before the assignment is due.

 In lieu of offering exceptions or extensions, your lowest two homework scores and your lowest lab score will be dropped in the calculation of your overall grade.

-Projects will be accepted up to 2 days (48 hours) late; a project submitted less than 24 hours after the deadline will receive 2/3 credit, a project submitted between 24 and 48 hours after the deadline will receive 1/3 credit, and a project submitted 48 hours or more after the deadline will receive no credit.

 ## Learning Cooperatively
 With the obvious exception of exams, we encourage you to discuss all of the course activities with your friends and classmates as you are working on them.
 You will definitely learn more in this class if you work with others than if you do not.
 Ask questions, answer questions, and share ideas liberally.